-As a consumer, you’ve seen the customer engagement model in action somewhere.
+As a consumer, you’ve seen the customer engagement model in action before.
 If you’ve ever gotten a text from your favorite fast food restaurant with a coupon for a free milkshake, you’ve been part of an automated retention campaign.
-If you’ve ever been onboarded to a new product on a live call with a customer success manager, you’ve witnessed the high-touch onboarding engagement model.

 Observing customer engagement models from the consumer end gives you an advantage when creating a model for your own business.